Back to National Guide

 What's Included in the Price

-A standard gas fitting quote covers labour, pipe and fittings, flexible connectors, pressure testing to AS/NZS 5601 Gas Installations requirements, and an ESV gas compliance certificate.
-Appliance connections include gas supply hookup, leak testing at all joints, and pressure verification.
-New line work includes routing pipe from the meter, wall penetrations, and full system pressure testing.
+A standard gas fitting quote covers labour, pipe and fittings (copper Type B for internal, PE for underground), flexible connectors, pressure testing to AS/NZS 5601.1:2022 Gas Installations requirements, and an ESV gas compliance certificate.
+Appliance connections include gas supply hookup, leak testing at all joints using electronic detectors, and pressure verification.
+New line work includes routing pipe from the meter, wall penetrations, support brackets, and a full system pressure test.
 Where plumbing connections are involved, work must also comply with AS/NZS 3500 Plumbing and Drainage.

 What Affects the Cost

-• Pipe run complexity: Runs through brick walls, under concrete slabs, or through roof spaces add time.
+• Pipe run complexity: Runs through double-brick walls (common in Melbourne's inner and middle suburbs), under concrete slabs, or through roof spaces add time.
 External runs along walls are simplest.
+CSST (Gastite or Omegaflex) flexible tubing reduces installation time for retrofit work at $15–$35 per metre.

-• Heritage restrictions: Some heritage-overlaid properties have restrictions on external pipework, requiring concealed routing at higher cost.
+• Heritage restrictions: Heritage-overlaid properties in suburbs like East Melbourne, South Yarra, and Hawthorn may restrict external pipework, requiring concealed internal routing at higher cost.

 A straightforward appliance connection to an existing bayonet point in a modern Craigieburn home sits toward $200.
 Running a new concealed gas line through a heritage-overlaid East Melbourne terrace, with brick wall penetrations, restricted external routing, and replacement of original pipework to meet current standards, pushes toward $3,800.
 Most Melbourne jobs land around $750 for a short new pipe run or connection with connector replacement.

-Gas leaks require immediate attention.
-If you smell gas, call Australian Gas Networks' emergency line (1800 GAS GAS / 1800 427 427) to isolate the supply before calling a gas fitter.
+Gas leaks require immediate action.
+If you smell gas, call Australian Gas Networks' emergency line (1800 427 427) or Multinet Gas (132 691) to isolate the supply before calling a gas fitter.
 After-hours, weekend, and emergency gas work carries premium rates.
-Winter demand from April to June creates peak booking periods, and gas heater connections during this window may face longer wait times.
+Winter demand from April to June creates peak booking periods for gas heater connections and servicing.
 For non-urgent work, scheduling during business hours and outside the winter peak saves money.

 Melbourne-Specific Considerations